 Refusal of leave

-Both employers and consultants as employees must make every effort to work together to ensure that consultants are able to take the full annual leave entitlement.
-Rejecting requests to take annual leave out of hand fundamentally undermines this process.
-In any case, provided suitable arrangements having been made, consultants may take up to two days of their annual leave without seeking formal permission as long as they give notification beforehand (Schedule 18, paragraph 3 – consultant terms and conditions of service).
+Both employers and junior doctors as employees must make every effort to work together to ensure that junior doctors are able to take the full annual leave entitlement.
+Rejecting out of hand requests to take annual leave fundamentally undermines this process.
+Where possible, the employer should, respond positively to all leave requests and should normally agree reasonable requests (schedule 10, paragraph 15).

-We recognise the importance of study leave.
-As such, we recommend rescheduling study time to a period when it is not impacted by industrial action and when you can better use it as it is meant to be used.
+We recognise the importance of study leave for junior doctors.
+As such, we recommend rescheduling your study time to a period when it is not impacted by industrial action and when you can better use it as it is meant to be used.